wf-group/wfview/INSTALL.md

 we need to add packages to be able to build the stuff.

 - sudo zypper in --type pattern devel_basis
-- sudo zypper in libQt5Widgets-devel libqt5-qtbase-common-devel libqt5-qtserialport-devel libQt5SerialPort5 qcustomplot-devel libqcustomplot2 libQt5PrintSupport-devel libqt5-qtmultimedia-devel
+- sudo zypper in libQt5Widgets-devel libqt5-qtbase-common-devel libqt5-qtserialport-devel libQt5SerialPort5 qcustomplot-devel libqcustomplot2 libQt5PrintSupport-devel libqt5-qtmultimedia-devel lv2-devel libopus-devel

 optional (mainly for development specifics): get and install qt5: